On the origin of observed cosmic ray spectrum below 100 TV: Calculating Spectra of Other Elements

 According to Eq.~(\ref{eq:FitForm}), the species are differentiated solely by their spectral index $\gamma_{s}$ below the break $R_{{\rm br}}'$.
 We illustrate this in Fig.~\ref{fig:Bump-strength}, where we use the spectral indices corresponding to the helium and boron LIS, and an arbitrary index corresponding to a steeper spectrum, $\gamma_{{\rm arb}}=3.7$.
-We see that CRs with steeper background spectra undergo stronger reacceleration.
+One can see that CRs with steeper background spectra undergo stronger reacceleration.

 Fig.~\ref{fig:He-C-plot} shows the primary helium and carbon spectra.
 The DAMPE and CREAM helium spectra were normalized to the helium LIS by applying factors 1.08 and 1.05, correspondingly.
-Following \cite{2020PhRvL.125y1102A} the CALET spectrum of carbon was multiplied by 1.27 to agree with AMS-02 data.
-Given the same spectral indices below the first break $R_{{\rm br}}'$, the spectral shapes are identical.
+Following \citet{2020PhRvL.125y1102A} the CALET spectrum of carbon was multiplied by 1.27 to agree with AMS-02 data.
+Given the same spectral indices below the first break $R_{{\rm br}}'$, the shapes of helium and carbon spectra are identical.

 We are also comparing our model calculations with the measurements of the B/C ratio that is widely used to evaluate the CR residence time in the Galaxy.
 It is measured in a wider rigidity range and with higher precision than the individual spectra of boron and carbon.
 Fig.~\ref{fig:B/C-ratio} shows the calculated B/C ratio compared with available data.
 The inset shows the ratio multiplied by a factor $R^{0.3}$ to emphasize the fine details in the bump range.
-Our model shows $\approx$10\% deviation from predictions for the Kolmogorov turbulence \cite{1941DoSSR..30..301K} ($\propto R^{-0.33}$).
+Our model shows $\approx$10\% deviation from predictions for the Kolmogorov turbulence $\propto R^{-0.33}$ \citep{1941DoSSR..30..301K} in the bump range.

-\paragraph{Background spectra.---}
+\section{Background spectra}

 Here we comment on the origin of the background spectra of different CR species below $R_{{\rm br}}'$.
-A physical explanation for the observed difference between $\gamma_{p}$ and $\gamma_{s}$ of primary elements with effective mass to ion-charge ratios $\left\langle A/Q\right\rangle $ $\approx2$, or higher has already been suggested \cite{m98,MDSPamela12,Hanusch2019ApJ}.
+A physical explanation for the observed difference between $\gamma_{p}$ and $\gamma_{s}$ of primary elements with effective mass to ion-charge ratios $\left\langle A/Q\right\rangle $ $\approx2$, or higher has already been suggested \citep{m98,MDSPamela12,Hanusch2019ApJ}.
 They develop harder than proton spectra (the index difference $\gamma_{p}-\gamma_{s}\approx0.1$) because SNR shocks extract them from thermal plasma most efficiently when these shocks are at their strongest.
 The time-integrated spectra of heavier elements become then harder than that of the protons.